-He tried to find some answer in the Book of Life on this subject, but the closest thing that he found was: "Love is a temporary craziness that makes one hamster give his grains to another hamster."
 However, Bob hasn't yet given his grains to anyone.
 So, it seemed that his case was beyond the wisdom of the book.

 By noon, he discovered another serious problem: he'd almost completely lost his appetite.
-Usually by this time, the pile of grains on the table remained very small.
-But this morning, the hamster only ate a few grains.
+Usually, by this time, the pile of grains on the table remained very small.
+But this morning, the hamster ate only a few grains.